BestianCode/ansible.collection.sysadmin/roles/initial_setup/README.md

 ## Default Variables

-For more information on default variables, please refer to the `defaults/main.yml` file.
+For a comprehensive understanding of default variables, please refer to the `defaults/main.yml` file.